uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/calibration.rst

 **VEGN** is the target value for vegetation nitrogen pools.
 VEGN should be indicated for every compartment (i.e. leaf, stem, and root) of every plant functional type.
 Target values are based on biomass estimations and C:N ratios.
-If biomass pr C:N estimates are not available for all compartments (e.g. root) or all PFT (e.g. green mosses), partitioning information should be estimated from literature review.
+If biomass or C:N estimates are not available for all compartments (e.g. root) or all PFT (e.g. green mosses), partitioning information should be estimated from literature review.